MelissaSmith12/data-science-practice/README.md

 # practice-stuff

 This repository is just a pile of small, unrelated beginner projects to refamiliarize myself with the language.
-I've set up a beeminder with the intent to log seven commits a week.
+I've set up a beeminder with the intent to log 21 commits a week.

 In other words, nothing to see here.
 Move along.